We want to end menstrual inequity. Period.

 - For the nearly 1/5 of the American teenagers who live in poverty, the lack of menstrual products and support can lead to lost educational opportunity.

-- Those experiencing homelessness report infection caused by using tampons and pads for longer than recommended or by improvising with items such as paper towels or newspapers.
+- Those experiencing homelessness report infection caused by using tampons and pads for longer than recommended or by using improvised items.

 - Incarcerated individuals and those caught in the criminal justice system often beg or bargain with staff for basic hygiene needs, part of a degrading and dehumanizing power imbalance.